horizon3d/threads/README.md

 # LICENSE
 The **threads** library is released under the [**MIT LICENSE**](http://opensource.org/licenses/mit-license.php).
-you can use it without any copyright about it.
+you can use it without ANY concern on copyright.

 # Besides
 I'd like you will leave my nickname(tynia) and [repository](https://github.com/tynia/threads) in your project, which you use the [**threads**](https://github.com/tynia/threads) in it.